 \subsection{The module $\bG$}

-As we pointed out at the end of Section \ref{main}, we will often consider Artinian modules for the module $\bG$, so that the corank of the presentation matrices of $\bE$ and $\bF$ is the same.
-Another advantage of using Artinian modules is that we can exploit many results from Boij-S\"oderberg theory about the Betti numbers of module with given degrees of the maps in the complex and also explicit methods for the construction of such modules \cite{ESS}.
+As we pointed out at the end of \S \ref{main}, we will often consider Artinian modules for the module $\bG$, so that the corank of the presentation matrices of $\bE$ and $\bF$ is the same.
+Another advantage of using Artinian modules is that we can exploit many results from Boij-S\"oderberg theory about the Betti numbers of a module with given degrees of the maps in the complex, as well as explicit methods for the construction of such modules \cite{ESS}.

 We recall some basic results about Artinian modules with pure resolution.
-We can use such modules as building blocks for general Artinian modules.
-The resolution of an Artinian module $\bG$ is called \emph{pure} with degree sequence $(d_0,\ldots,d_{n+1}),\ d_0<\cdots<d_{n+1}$ if it has the shape
+We can use them as building blocks for general Artinian modules.
+The resolution of an Artinian module $\bG$ is called \emph{pure} with degree sequence $(d_0,\ldots,d_{n+1}),\ d_0<\cdots<d_{n+1}$ if it has the shape: